Health Conditions & Chronic Disease

 However, people with MS may be more likely to abuse alcohol, and that can contribute to high rates of depression.
 While alcohol consumption is not recommended in general, you may want to speak to your doctor about your consumption patterns and how it could potentially affect your MS

-Avoid foods high in simple sugars, as they contribute to an imbalance in blood glucose.
+Avoid foods high in added sugars, as they contribute to an imbalance in blood glucose.
 Research shows that severe blood glucose spikes and drops associated with high consumption of refined sugar contribute more severe symptoms and a higher level of disability compared to people with MS who seldom consume sugar-sweetened foods and beverages.

 In fact, one study found that people with MS who had the highest consumption of sugar-sweetened beverages were up to five times more likely to have a severe disability than people who seldom drank sugar-sweetened beverages.